 More from Michelle Peters-Jones:

 Kidney beans are an excellent source of folate which is important for good heart health and iron that is necessary to carry oxygen to tissue + muscle cells.
 These beans are a healthy choice since they are low in fat.
-They are excellent for individuals with diabetes, insulin resistance or hypoglycemia since their high fiber content prevents blood sugar levels from rising too quickly after a meal.
+They are excellent for individuals with diabetes or hypoglycemia since their high fiber content prevents blood sugar levels from rising too quickly after a meal.

 More from Chefdehome: